pankaj-2708/Stock_analysis/README.md

 ```

 - Ensure `profile.json` and `com.txt` are properly configured.
+- Use **preview mode** to view sample data without connecting to live sources.
 - The results can be visualized directly in Python or saved as HTML/CSV.

 ## 🤝 Contributing